Lombiq/Helpful-Extensions/Lombiq.HelpfulExtensions/Extensions/Liquid/Readme.md

 - `is_not_empty`: Returns `true` if the input is not null and not empty.
 - `shapes_build_display: 'Summary'`: Behaves the same way as the built-in `shape_build_display` filter, except both the input and output are arrays for bulk operation (e.g. from queries).
 - `shapes_render`: Behaves the same way as the built-in `shape_render` filter, except both the input and output are arrays for bulk operation (e.g. from queries).
+- `shuffle`: If the input is an array, it returns a new array where the input's items are sorted in a random order.

 ### Array filter example